datacamp/pythonwhat/docs/source/Home.md

 The remainder of the wiki goes over every test function that `pythonwhat` features, explaining all arguments and covering different use cases.
 They will give you an idea of how, why and when to use them.

-For more full examples of SCTs for Python exercises on DataCamp, check out the [source files of the introduction to Python course](http://www.github.com/datacamp/courses-intro-to-python).
+For more full examples of SCTs for Python exercises on DataCamp, check out the [source files of the pythonwhat tutorial course](http://www.github.com/datacamp/courses-pythonwhat-tutorial).
 In the chapter files there, you can can see the SCTs that have been written for several exercises.

-To test your understanding of writing SCTs for Python exercises on the DataCamp platform, you can take the course [Writing SCTs with pythonwhat](https://www.datacamp.com/courses/writing-scts-with-pythonwhat) course.
+Another useful course is [introduction to Python](http://www.github.com/datacamp/courses-intro-to-python).

 After reading through this documentation, we hope writing SCTs for Python exercises on DataCamp becomes a painless experience.
 If this is not the case and you think improvements to `pythonwhat` and this documentation are possible, [please let us know](mailto:content-engineering@datacamp.com)!